thorkd1t/lurkbot/README.md

 enjoy :)

-plan to add: file to query the chat db... improvements to cluttering of dbs and files by making folders to contain them
+plan to add: improved file to query the chat db... improvements to cluttering of dbs and files by making folders to contain them